 Find the whole paper with graphics for download below.

-This articles has been published in cooperation with Arc2020.
+This article was published in cooperation with Arc2020.

 - German Presidency of the Council of the European Union (2020) Exchange of views.
 Webcast.
 Brussels